dannsam/xenko-docs/manual/graphics/effects-and-shaders/shading-language/composition.md

 ## Stage behavior

-The behavior of the `stage` keyword is quite straightforward: only one instance of the variable or method is produced.
+The behavior of the `stage` keyword is straightforward: only one instance of the variable or method is produced.

 **Code:** Stage member behavior